-The freighter right outside this viewport is ready for the final cloaking test.
+Thrawn: The freighter right outside this viewport is ready for the final cloaking test.
 Do it.
-Technicians:

-Wait, what?
+First-Time Readers: Wait, what?
 Isn't the cloaking device supposed to, you know, CLOAK?
 Buh?!
 It didn't cloak!
 What just happened?!
-Other Readers:

 - The comic-book adaptation of Killer7 (yes, there is one) manages to make the storyline even more confusing by at the same cramming in scenes from the game at a breakneck pace and leaving others out completely.
 No wonder it was never finished (the four released standard-sized issues cover about the first half of the game's story).

 - Outside of the adaptation of Sonic Adventure, most video game-based storylines prior to the Cosmic Retcon in Archie Comics' Sonic the Hedgehog were this to the point of being adaptations In-Name-Only.